These steps are for submitting a written question on paper. You can also submit a written question online.

 You or your staff can complete these steps, but your handwritten signature is needed for step 2.

-- Fill in a question form (download a question form (Word Doc, 39 KB) from the intranet or get one from the Table Office or Procedural Hub).
+- Fill in a question form (download a question form (Word Doc, 39 KB) from the intranet or get one from the Table Office).

 - Tick the box to specify whether it is an ordinary or named day written question.
 There is no set deadline for answers to ordinary questions, although departments usually respond between five and 10 working days after the question has been tabled.
 You can table up to five named day questions each day and they should receive an answer on the third sitting day after they’re tabled (unless you specify a later named day).
 A sitting day is a day when the House is meeting.